Illinois blood provider collecting for Hurricane Ian relief

 “We are asking all potential blood donors and our blood drive coordinators to help us answer the call,” said Amanda Hess, Vice President, Donor Relations and Marketing.
 “We will need to increase our donations this week and next to continue meeting local needs while also supporting the region affected by Hurricane Ian.”

 People who donate before Nov.
 13 will receive a voucher to redeem for an electronic gift card or an ImpactLife mug.
-More information about promotions can be found on ImpactLife’s website.
+More information about promotions can be found here.